adwait1-g/adwait1-g.github.io/_posts/rust-c-experiments/2020-10-31-rust-calling-c.md

 Let us run **main**.

 ```
-rust/Rust-C-experiments/rust-calling-c > ./main
+Rust-C-experiments/rust-calling-c > ./main
 word: 0x5566d8142170, validity: false
 ```

 Nice!
-We are almost there I feel.
+We are almost there.
 It is printing the address.
 Instead we need it to print the string content.
 Let us see how it can be done.

 When we had to send the string from Rustland to Cland, we used ```CString```.
 Here, when we need to use a Cland string in Rust, we use ```CStr```.
 I hope you got the difference.
 This is how you do it.